SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-02-wow-signal.md

 interval.)
 The value reported is the dimensionless ratio of intensity to standard deviation (noise, basically).
 That's printed out as a single alphanumeric character 0-9 and A-Z, basically a single digit base 36.
 "6EQUJ5" is the series of observations at 12-second intervals of that signal-to-noise ratio.
-The "U" is about 30 &sigma; above noise.
+The "U" is about 30&sigma; above noise.

 It's basically a Gaussian versus time; as expected given the rotation of the earth taking the dish away from the source, it peaked right in the middle of the 72 second window of